 You’ll also sound more like a native speaker and less like a foreigner!

-So, with that in mind, let's get straight to my list of the thirty most commonly used Italian idiomatic and slang phrases.
+So, with that in mind, let's get straight to my list of the thirty most commonly used Italian slang phrases.

 This phrase literally means, “to put a straw in the fire.”
 Colloquially it means, “to tempt fate.”